cenkzenginer/METU-NCC-CNG-/README.md

 # METU CNG
-# CNG coded assignments and proects done by me in collage.
+# CNG coded assignments and projects done by me in college.
 # May be not fully correct, please attention. #